fe-lixe/meaningful-participation/RECOGNISING-WHAT-MATTERS-v0.1.md

 The Meaningful Participation Protocol originated during the design of a digital participation model for the news media sector.
 While developing that system, it became apparent that many of its underlying architectural principles were not media-specific, but addressed a broader challenge shared by digital ecosystems: participation is often optimised for what is easy to measure rather than what creates lasting value.

-Rather than embedding these concepts solely within a media application, the underlying representation model was extracted into the open, general-purpose MPP.
-The protocol continues to underpin the original media implementation while also providing a common foundation that other sectors can adapt to recognise the forms of participation they consider meaningful.
+Rather than embedding these concepts solely within a media application, the general-purpose representation model was extracted and published openly as MPP.
+The original media implementation applies related principles in a specific commercial context, while MPP makes the underlying general-purpose concepts available for independent critique, adaptation and implementation.

 Although MPP was inspired by challenges observed in media, its design is intentionally domain neutral.
 The protocol can be applied wherever an ecosystem wishes to represent Meaningful Participation in a way that supports participant portability, ecosystem interoperability and independent verification, while remaining free to define what meaningful participation means within its own context.